mister-404/ce314AssigTwo/report_bb18960.md

 ## Feature Selection

 I wanted to trawl the negative reviews and find what the essence of a negative review is and the same for positive.
 There are certain words that lend themselves to a particularly upbeat positive position such as "outstanding" and "ground-breaking" whereas we would expect to find negative reviews to be flavoured with "rubbish" and "abysmal".
-I decided to set out and find the most commonly occurring negative words.